 I hold a PhD in (Modern Greek) Sociolinguistics from King's College London, a Postgraduate Certificate in Learning and Teaching from Kingston University, an MA in Applied Linguistics from Birkbeck University of London, and a First Degree in French Language and Literature from the University of Athens.

-I am the co-convenor (with Nathalien Owen) of the interdisciplinary Health Discourse Research Group, part of the Open University Health & Wellbeing priority research area.
+I am the co-convenor (with Nathalien Owen) of the interdisciplinary Health Discourse Research Group, part of the School of Languages and Applied Linguistics and the Open University Health & Wellbeing priority research area.

 I am a member of the CREET Special Interests Research Groups in Digital Sociolinguistics, Creativity, and Children's and Young Adults' Literacies and Narratives.
-I am also involved in a new project which explores the linguistic landscape in relation to creativity in political expression and grassroots activism.
+I am also involved in a new project (with Philip Seargeant and Frank Monaghan) which explores the linguistic landscape in relation to creativity in political expression and grassroots activism.

 I am currently co-chairing the module Exploring Languages and Cultures (L161), an introductory module which looks at the relationship between language and culture, the process of learning a language, and the challenges and benefits of communicating with people from different cultures.